Spacetime-Meta/documentation/introduction.md

 For more informations, we recommend searching youtube for introduction videos.

 ## Use a Web2 service.
-The is the easiest solution but it wont give you much freedom and has a lot of downsides.
+This is the easiest solution but it wont give you much freedom and has a lot of downsides.
 The best known services available now are:

 1. **[Muse](https://www.muse.place/)**.
 Muse in a user-friendly metaverse creation app.
 One of its cool features is that they have maps like museums that you can customize easily for free.